ranv1r/crime-atlas-seattle/README.md

 Menu, located on the top-right.
 Interacting with this will display an "about" section, a short explination of how to use the controls, as well as link to the data sources used in the map.

+Incidents (when zoomed in), are the exact locations of each crime in the data set, represented with a dot.
+Interacting with the dot will reveal the type of crime and the neighborhood it took place in.

 ## Process Breakdown
 Our project was built iteratively, first by building a mockup in Figma.
 Here, we decided on features and their use in the final map.
 Next, we built out each individual component of the dashboard, generally completing a feature before moving on to keep from expanding the scope of the project too far, and worked to implement each part into the overall project.